 Blood or Breath Test Results

-Many authorities treat these tests as key DUI evidence, but it’s not.
-These roadside tests can often be unreliable, especially the breathalyzer tests, compared with post-arrest tests that happen at a police station or hospital.
+Many authorities treat these tests as key DUI evidence, but it is not.
+These roadside tests can often be unreliable, especially the breathalyzer tests, compared with post-arrest tests at a police station or hospital.
 Scientific studies have challenged the accuracy of field sobriety tests many times.

-In the state of California, a police officer will usually administer a breath or blood test.
-Urine tests are only utilized if the first two aren’t available.
+In California, a police officer will usually administer a breath or blood test to detect your blood alcohol concentration level.
+Urine tests are only utilized if the first two are not available.

 Incriminating Statements